-GRED 635 - Educational Research in Curriculum & Instruction (3) This course is designed to meet the needs of Educational Professionals.
-The fundamentals of research design, data analysis, and evaluation are studied.
+GRED 635 Educational Research in Curriculum and Instruction (3) This course is designed to meet the needs of early childhood and elementary classroom teachers.
+The fundamentals of research design, data analysis and evaluation are studied.
 Teachers become informed consumers of educational research and learn to conduct research in a number of environments including their own classrooms.
-Summer, Fall and Spring.